ISISComputingGroup/ibex_developers_manual/Opening-an-OPI-Outside-of-a-Synoptic.md

+## Names

+We need to settle on a good name for this.
+Current ideas are:
+* Component Viewer
+* Components
+* Beam/SE Devices
+* Beam/SE Components
+* Target View
+* Component Targets
+* Target View
+* OPIs (technical term, not really suitable)

 ## GUI Design

 The figure below shows a layout for the GUI.
-This is designed as a first attempt layout, to be similar to the existing synoptic view and hence easy to implement.
+This is designed as a first attempt layout, to be similar to the existing synoptic view and hence straightforward to implement.
 We need to consider how best to open up multiple OPIs on one screen, but this does not necessarily need to exist in the first iteration.

 Note that the 'Edit List' dialogue will look different with the changes for automatically setting defaults and the new way of setting properties.

 ## BlockServer Storage

-The BlockServer will be responsible for saving a list of 'Component Targets'*.
-It is proposed that each of these are stored as a separate XML file in the folder: `NDXXXXX/configurations/component_targets`.
+The BlockServer will be responsible for saving a list of 'Component Views'.
+It is proposed that each of these are stored as a separate XML file in the folder: `NDXXXXX/configurations/component_views`.

 The component targets are currently stored in the synoptics, for example as:
 ```xml